hokageCodes/aprilzeronine/README.md

 - Navigation (Top) Header and Links Added.
 - Top Menu -> Added state for if user is signed in or not, and also the links under the user's account.
 - Worked on showing the user account state based on if user is logged in or not (No auth yet).
+- Added and styled the Logo, search field, and the cart option(cart length created in and gotten from redux store).